nedbat/cog/docs/running.rst

     --[[[end]]] (checksum: bd7715304529f66c4d3493e786bb0f1f)

-When such files are regenerated, the checksum will be updated to the new base64 format automatically.
+When such files are regenerated, the checksum will be updated to the shorter base64 format automatically.